Home / Family Fun by Season / Fall Family Fun Guide / Fall’s Sweetest Tradition: Apple Picking Around Bucks County and Beyond

-Is there anything that tastes more like fall than an apple picked freshly off a tree?
-Ok, maybe a pumpkin latte, but before we move onto pumpkin spice, let’s take a moment to appreciate apples.
-Apple picking is a fall bucket list must in our area and for good reason – apples are delicious no matter what your age, and whether you’re on a date or you’ve got the whole family in tow, it’s always a fun and beautiful time walking through the orchards.
+Apple picking is a classic fall tradition and for good reason — apples are delicious no matter what your age.
+Whether you’re on a date or you’ve got the whole family in tow, it’s always a fun and beautiful time walking through the orchards.

 Below is a guide to your apple picking season in Bucks County (and just beyond).
 Check out one (or more!), as each orchard offers something different, from fall festivals to homemade baked goodies!